Research-as-a-Code/Research_as_a_Code/memories/SESSION_FINAL_SUMMARY.md

 ---

 **Status**: This is a **major technical achievement**.
-The UDF feature represents state-of-the-art research automation, combining LLM-based code generation with safe execution and multi-tool orchestration.
+The UDR feature represents state-of-the-art research automation, combining LLM-based code generation with safe execution and multi-tool orchestration.
 The infrastructure is solid, the code is clean, and the documentation is thorough.

 **Next**: Once Milvus is ready, test end-to-end.
 Then celebrate! 🎊